 As much as pawnbrokers work to keep stolen items out of their business, it’s not always possible to clean it out completely.
 Eventually something stolen will get pawned or sold at a pawn shop and there isn’t much that can be done about it unfortunately.

 After all, stolen merchandise typically looks exactly like non-stolen merchandise.
-It’s not as if the bad guy tags the item as ‘Stolen,’ but boy wouldn’t life be easier if they did 🙂
+It’s not as if the bad guy tags the item as ‘Stolen,’ but boy wouldn’t life be easier if they did.

-Your Identity Is Safe
+Your Identity is Safe

+Despite having to submit finger prints at pawn shops that are required to take them, your identity and personal information will remain safe.
+Typically speaking, pawn brokers are very protective of their customers and will do everything possible to keep identity thieves from gaining access to your personal information.
+If you aren’t turning in stolen merchandise, than you will have absolutely nothing to worry about.
 And that’s really what this all comes down to – trying to get the bad guy.
 Finger prints only help law enforcement do that and aren’t used or shared for any other reason other than that.

 The Nerd’s Experience

+I understand how unsettling it can be to submit your finger print to a pawn shop for the first time.
+But really, it is only to help law enforcement track down bad guys and there is really no other reason for it.
 If you are feeling uneasy with it, I would say that you’ve got nothing to worry about.
 You’re just a good person looking for an honest loan against something you own.
 It’s not as if you are the bad guy so you’ve got nothing to fear.

 And that about does it… If you have any questions or comments, please leave them in the comment field below and I will be happy to help you out.